trxdave/kleandetailing/README.md

 * Show the price of different type of Valeting.

-* Booking a Services online
+* Booking a Services online.

+* Contact Us.

+* Show what our work job doing.

 * Optimize the website for search engines to increase visibility and attract customers.